MIDI: XLR connectors

 The Octave-Plateau Voyetra-8 synthesizer was an early MIDI implementation using XLR3 connectors in place of the 5-pin DIN.
 It was released in the pre-MIDI years and later retrofitted with a MIDI interface but kept its XLR connector.

 Serial parallel, and joystick port

 As computer-based studio setups became common, MIDI devices that could connect directly to a computer became available.
 These typically used the 8-pin mini-DIN connector that was used by Apple for serial ports prior to the introduction of the Blue and White G3 models.
 MIDI interfaces intended for use as the centerpiece of a studio, such as the Mark of the Unicorn MIDI Time Piece, were made possible by a fast transmission mode that could take advantage of these serial ports' ability to operate at 20 times the standard MIDI speed.
-Mini-DIN ports were built into some late-1990s MIDI instruments and enabled such devices to be connected directly to a computer.
+Mini-DIN ports were built into some late-1990s MIDI instruments so they could connect directly to a computer.
 Some devices connected via a PCs' DB-25 parallel port, or through the DA-15 game port found on many PC sound cards.